PERIODIC TABLE

 III).
 Readily loses one electron from its atom during chemical bonding

-iv) Belongs to group III in the Periodic Table.
+IV) Belongs to group III in the Periodic Table.

 2(a)(i).
 List three properties of elements which increases generally across a period in the periodic table.